flatfeestack/flatfeestack/smart-contracts-neo/README.md

 # payout-neo-contracts

-This repository contains a PoC implementation of a Smart Contract (SC) for the Neo N3 blockchain.
+This repository contains a PoC implementation of a smart contract for the Neo N3 blockchain.
 It introduces a mechanism for transparent and scalable blockchain-based payments for the FlatFeeStack project.

 ### Dependencies